This is basically a "dump" type salad in that all the ingredients are eventually mixed together.

 By Robin from Washington, IA

 This is one of our favorite dishes to keep on hand in the refrigerator.
 There's always room for Jell-O. It can be used as a salad served with mayonnaise or cottage cheese or as a dessert served with whipped cream.
-It's so good, it really does not need a topping.

 I don't know why they call Jello and fruit a salad.
 This is one of my favorites, though.
 I would call it a dessert, it is so good.